Advice > Software engineering

 The products offered by big tech companies typically have huge user bases to support.
 Their engineering managers therefore need to be able to design systems that are highly scalable.

-Here are some example system design questions asked by Facebook, Google, and Amazon.
+Here are some example system design questions asked by Google, Meta, and Amazon

-Example system design questions asked in engineering manager interviews
+Example "Design X" system design questions asked in EM interviews

-• How would you design a system that reads book reviews from other sources and displays them on your online bookstore?
+• Design a system that reads book reviews from other sources and displays them on your online bookstore?

 • Design a short URL system